sandialabs/omega_h/README.md

 testing, debugging, and research publication:

-1. Results are fully deterministic in serial and parallel, including OpenMP and CUDA modes.
+1. Results are fully deterministic in serial and parallel, even in OpenMP and CUDA modes.
 2. Results are independent of the ordering of mesh entities
 3. Results are independent of the partitioning of the mesh
 4. Parallel behavior is independent of the local ordering